 As the Superadmin, you can set the frequency of this notification (hourly, daily, weekly, or monthly).
 The default frequency is weekly.
 Make sure that the Notifications feature is active in your platform, and that you have correctly created and configured the Digest: courses marked as outdated and Digest: assets marked as outdated notifications.

 To view these notifications, select the bell icon in the status bar at the top of your platform.
-Select the Go to Course Management (for courses) or the Go to My Channel (for assets) button at the bottom of the notification.
+Select the Go to course management (for courses) or the Go to my channel (for assets) button at the bottom of the notification.

-From the Outdated column of the course table in the Course Management page, you can see how many users marked that course as outdated.
+From the Outdated column of the course table in the Course management page, you can see how many users marked that course as outdated.
 In this way, you’ll be able to easily recognize and then update or delete that content, thus keeping your platform always up-to-date.
-Learn more on the Course Management.
+Learn more on the course management.

 You can use your platform’s AI to automatically generate tags and associate skills to your content, which will improve search features and suggestions.
 Learn more about AI in your platform.
+You can also define a deny list of tags that you do not want to appear in your platform.